-- 11. Materially prior to 1 January 2023, alternatively materially prior to 1 June 2024, HSBC Australia management had identified that one or more of the Missing Controls were: available controls that could be implemented by HSBC Australia; controls that would substantially protect against the risks of Unauthorised Payments; and/or gaps in HSBC Australia's controls to detect and prevent Unauthorised Payments. - 12.
+- 11. By no later than February 2021, January 2022, August 2022, Materially prior to 1-January 2023, or alternatively materially prior to 1-June 2024, documents prepared or held by HSBC Australia management had identified that one or more of the Missing Controls were: available controls that could be implemented by HSBC Australia; controls that would substantially protect against the risks of Unauthorised Payments; and/or gaps in HSBC Australia's controls to detect and prevent Unauthorised Payments. - 12.
 From about mid 2023, there was a significantly increased volume of Unauthorised Payment activity, continuing until about June 2024.
 As a result, in this period, Customers, who experienced Unauthorised Payments, lost significant sums of money, primarily after fraudsters had obtained access to their accounts after impersonating HSBC Australia staff, and through Smishing.